-Muresan, 22, played 100 games for his national team and Pa Orthez this season.
+Muresan, 22, played 100 games for his national team and Pau Orthez this season.
 Nash believes the giant from Tritteri, Romania -- an area close to Transylvania -- would profit as a player, and financially, by performing another season in Europe before trying the NBA.

 The Bullets will retain his rights if he plays elsewhere.
 Only if he skips competitive basketball for an entire year after being drafted does he become a free agent.

-But Muresan, who made a 33-hour trip from Bucharest to be th NBA's guest at the draft proceedings in Michigan, has expressed a desire to play for the Bullets this coming season.
+But Muresan, who made a 33-hour trip from Bucharest to be the NBA's guest at the draft proceedings in Michigan, has expressed a desire to play for the Bullets this coming season.
 His agent, Bill Sweek of ProServ, said he will discuss that possibility with Nash.

-"We believe Gheorghe is ready for the NBA now," Sweek said "Two teams -- Portland and Chicago -- seriously considered picking him in the first round.
+"We believe Gheorghe is ready for the NBA now," Sweek said.
+"Two teams -- Portland and Chicago -- seriously considered picking him in the first round.
 And Milwaukee also tried to make a deal for him after they learned Washington would take him."

-"Bringing Muresan to our training camp at Shepherd [W.Va.
+"Bringing Muresan to our training camp at Shepherd [W.Va.]
 College this fall could prove very interesting," Nash said.

+His agent refuted reports that Muresan's knees are less than healthy.
 "That's just a smoke screen," said Sweek.
 "Gheorghe's various teams played 100 games, and he didn't miss a single one."

 A more serious matter is a medical condition caused by an overactive pituitary gland.
 Sweek said Muresan will be examined by doctors in France this week to determine if medication or surgery is required.